Prestige-Solution/ts-x-php-framework/README.md

 ```
 In my opinion you should **don't use specials chars**.
 Better, create a new QueryLogin Password and / or Username.

 - You can use IPv4, IPv6 or DNS.
-Implement following Example in you Project.
+Implement following Example in your Project.
 ```php
 if (filter_var($host, FILTER_VALIDATE_IP, FILTER_FLAG_IPV4) || filter_var(gethostbyname($host), FILTER_VALIDATE_IP, FILTER_FLAG_IPV4)) {
     $validatedHost = $host;